epfl-ada/ada-2022-project-adaandthelovelaces/README.md

 Research questions our project aims to answer include:

+-  _How to best represent the popularity of a link?_

 -  _Does the position of the link on the page influence the click through rate (CTR)?_

 	- If so, is it possible to quantify this influence?

--  _Does the section in which a link is located influence the CTR?_

--  _Is there a relationship between the success or failure of a path with the locations of the links clicked?_
-	In the context of the Wikispeedia game, that would mean: _are lazy players who only click on the top links has worse performance?_

--  _Are the most popular articles the ones which have the most ingoing or outgoing links?
-In other words, do players prefer to target articles covering a general topic or a very specific one?_
+-  _Do players prefer to target articles covering a general topic or a very specific one?_

  - _Do players prefer to target long or short articles?_

--  _What is the answer to all of these questions for the optimal paths?
-And how does it differ from a human path strategy?_

 ## Additional datasets

-Up till now, we did not see the need of additional datasets to perform the analysis.
+No additional datasets were used to perform the analysis.

 ## Methodology